hendrick22/iskra/README.md

 # iskra
-A module (derived from chispra) for unit testing spark dataframes.
+A module (derived from chispa) for unit testing spark dataframes.
 The module provides visual highlighting of dataframe inequalities.